gbouras13/CRS_Saureus_Evolutionary_Landscape/README.md

 Chromosome Analysis Snakemake Pipeline
 -----------

 The section forms the bulk of the analysis conducted for the manuscript.
-The Snakemake pipeline can be found in teh Chromosome_Snakemake directory.
+The Snakemake pipeline can be found in the Chromosome_Snakemake directory.

 Before this, all chromosome assemblies were annotated with bakta (not included in this repository as the scripts are part of a larger project) using e.g. for C1, where C1.fasta is the chromosome assembly from hybracter: